oneclick/rubyinstaller.org-website/_posts/2018-03-29-rubyinstaller-2.5.1-1-and-2.4.4-1-released.md

 As described in the [Download section]({{ "/downloads/" | relative_url }}), future updates to MSYS2 can be done per `ridk install` command, while updates to Ruby can be done through the RubyInstaller without Devkit.

 Please note: MSYS2 can still be used as a separate installation and can still be shared between several ruby versions.
+See also the [FAQ page](https://github.com/oneclick/rubyinstaller2/wiki/FAQ#user-content-silent-install) for additional install options.

 All binaries are available in the [Download section]({{ "/downloads/" | relative_url }})!